 Hyvä is a front end framework for Magento, which means it is very reliant on the stability and longevity of Open Source.
-It’s a fact, the Open Letter was initiated by many passionate and active members of the Magento Community, including the founder of Hyvä.
+The Open Letter was initiated by many passionate and active members of the Magento Community, including the founder of Hyvä.

-As it happened, Vinai Kopp (CTO at Hyvä) was appointed President in the establishment of the first Board of Directors for the Association.
+Vinai Kopp (CTO at Hyvä) was voted President by the Mage-OS founding Board of Directors.
 He is leading the technical efforts of Mage-OS, and engaging the Community in the weekly tech meetings as well as Magento meet ups and events.
 In his own time he also dedicates a lot of his architecture and coding mastery to enrich the Mage-OS product infrastructure.

-Although the Vice President Thien-Lan Weber is now also a Hyvä employee, she was CMO at OneStepCheckout when she joined Mage-OS, with a clear objective to defend interests of Magento Extension providers who also heavily rely on the eCommerce Platform.
+Vice President Thien-Lan Weber is now also a Hyvä employee, but was CMO at OneStepCheckout at the time she joined the Mage-OS Board.
+She continues to defend interests of Magento Extension providers who also heavily rely on the eCommerce Platform.
 She helps build the brand awareness and comprehension of the Mage-OS project by contributing to content and marketing efforts.
 She is a strong advocate for diversity and inclusion.

-One rule we set for our Association early on was to avoid two people from the same company sitting on the Board of Directors.
+One rule we set for the Mage-OS Association Board at the outset was to avoid two people from the same company sitting on the Board of Directors.
 This will be a consideration when the elections to nominate the new Board of Directors comes up in 2024.

 We also would like to draw more attention to how much sweat and contribution are provided by companies other than Hyvä, including Agencies, Extension Vendors, Solution Providers, and Freelancers in the Magento ecosystem.
-Our Contributors Page is a dedicated section to thank them and give them the recognition they deserve.
+Our Contributors Page is dedicated to thank those companies and individuals and give them the recognition they deserve.